-The earliest recorded Chinese garden appeared during the Shang Dynasty (1600BC –1046BC).
-Back then they were very simple, only consisted of a raised platform surrounded by vegetation.
-After its evolution in many dynasties, Chinese garden matured as a comprehensive school of its own during the Qing Dynasty (1636 - 1911).
+The earliest recorded Chinese gardens were in the Yellow River valley in the Shang Dynasty (1600–1046BC).
+Back then they were very simple, only consisting of a raised platform surrounded by vegetation.

-The building and decoration of the garden are designed and arranged deliberately based on their respective symbols and meanings.
-Auspicious items can be found anywhere.
-Pine, for example, was often used to represent longevity, tenacity and dignity.
+Auspicious items can be found abundantly.
+Pine, for example, was often used to represent longevity, tenacity, and dignity.